LegislativeLabs.ai Logo

 Details SB 5793 Concerning employer contributions and incentives for public and school employee health benefit plans.

-Details SB 5808 Funding health insurance premium assistance.
+Details SSB 5808 Addressing funding for health insurance premium assistance.

 Details SB 5044 Allowing collective bargaining over contributions for certain supplemental retirement benefits.